-- 1. The un-suspension requestor must proceed to confirmation of his/her un-suspension request (i.e., within 30 days from a suspension or a revocation request). - 2.
+- 1. The un-suspension requestor must proceed to confirmation of his/her un-suspension request within the suspension - 2.
 The CRAO fully identifies and authenticates the requestor and fully validates the un-suspension request (as for initial registration). - 3.
 Once the request is validated and if the requestor confirms that (s)he wants to un-suspend the Certificate, CRA then transmits the un-suspension request to the CA for prompt treatment.